therealaizen/Aegis/README.md

 ## Disclaimer

-Aegis is provided on an "AS IS" and "AS AVAILABLE" basis to the maximum extent permitted by applicable law.
+Aegis is provided "AS IS" and "AS AVAILABLE" to the maximum extent permitted by applicable law.

-The creator does not guarantee that Aegis will be error-free, uninterrupted, secure, or suitable for a particular purpose.
+The creator does not guarantee that Aegis will be error-free, uninterrupted, secure, compatible with any particular version of Roblox, or suitable for any particular purpose.

-Nothing in this repository should be interpreted as legal advice or as authorization to use Aegis in any particular third-party environment.
+The creator is not responsible for actions independently taken by users or third parties through their use of the software, except to the extent liability cannot legally be excluded.

 Copyright © 2026 Aegis.
 All Rights Reserved.